 Recommendations and future steps

-Like the conclusions also the recommendations are split in the same four areas: technical system, business model, regulation and consumer acceptance.
+Like the conclusions, also the recommendations are split in the same areas: technical system, business model, regulation and consumer acceptance.

 Technical system recommendations

 Start with a less complex system based on the Dutch InterFlex architecture.
 The current system is universal and scalable, but when the specific application area is known, a simplified version of the system can be used in e.g. an area with large amount of heat pumps, or a parking place dedicated for EV charging, or an area with PV and local storage.
 So apply the KISS principle (Keep It Simple & Small).